DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/RecurringAppointments/description.md

 To create a recurring appointment in the UI, users should do the following:

-1. Create or open an appointment
+1. Create or open an appointment.

 2. Toggle the *"Repeat"* switcher on the appointment details form.